1972 – Fish & Game

 and the Alaska Bureau of Alcohol and Drug Enforcement were established.
 Also in 1967 the Public Safety Training Academy

 saw its first year of operation.

 1959 - Statehood

 With the advent of statehood in 1959, the name of Alaska's law enforcement agency was changed to the Alaska State Police and the

 organization became a division of the Department of Public Safety.

-The Troopers' law enforcement responsibilities continuted to grow and in 1953 the Territorial legislature announced the creation of
+The Troopers' law enforcement responsibilities continued to grow and in 1953 the Territorial legislature announced the creation of

 the Alaska Territorial Police.